 Additionally, any deterioration in Alaris' financial condition may affect our ability to pay principal, premium (if any) and interest on the convertible debentures when due.
-Alaris is prohibited from making any payment on the convertible debentures if: (a) a default, event of default or an acceleration occurs under the Senior Credit Facility or any other senior indebtedness or any swap obligation of any senior creditor or its affiliates; (b) a default under the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness (as applicable) to accelerate its maturity; or (c) if such payment would create a default of the Senior Credit Facility or any other senior indebtedness that would permit acceleration of its maturity.
+Alaris is prohibited from making any payment on the convertible debentures if: (a) a default, event of default or an acceleration occurs under the Senior Credit Facility or any other senior indebtedness or any swap obligation of any senior creditor or its affiliates; (b) a default under the Senior Credit Facility or any other senior indebtedness permits the holders of the Senior Credit Facility or any other senior indebtedness (as applicable) to accelerate its maturity; or (c) if such payment would create a default of the Senior Credit Facility or any other senior indebtedness that would permit acceleration of its maturity.

-Alaris may Redeem the convertible debentures before Maturity
+Alaris may Redeem the convertible debentures prior to Maturity